Jatinder Mauhar: Qissa Panjab (2015)

 The film tells the story of youth of Punjab which is deep entrenched in problems like drugs, unemployment etc. The films revolves around the lives of six lead characters which took an ugly when they cross each other.
 The film received acclaim for its story and depiction of contemporary problems of society.
 The film traces the story of Deep, a basketball player who along with Arjun (who is son a rich urban landlord), gets into drug trade.
 On the other side is Kismat, who is a theatre artist and dancer and shares a relationship with Heera, who is a local singer.
 Speed is a petty thief who falls in love with Sukhjeet, who is raised by her Uncle and Aunt after the death of her father and has a drug addict for brother.
 The film through the lives of these characters exposes the cruel realities of how lack of meaning opportunities is pushing the youth into the trap of drugs.

 The film drew critical response and was selected as the opening film at IFFSA/PIFF Toronto, the Official Selection for Ritz International Film Festival Florida and Official Selection for Seattle South Asian Film Festival.

+Maurh

+Maurh is based on the lives of Jeon and Kishna Maurh, who had risen against the oppression of both the British and zamindars in pre-partition Punjab.
+Unable to tolerate humiliation of their family, Kishna joins the bandits.
+When Kishna is executed by the Brits, Jeona takes up arms to fight for his people.
+Maurh is a tale of revenge, betrayal and valour.